-Customer journey is the collection of the entire experience a customer has while communicating with an organization or brand.
+Customer journey is defined as the collection of the entire experience a customer has while communicating with an organization or brand.
 A customer journey takes into consideration the complete interaction roadmap from discovering a particular brand to making a purchase to getting issues resolved by the customer care team, and not just the focussed interaction or transaction juncture.

 Customers never tend to make immediate purchases but instead prefer knowing more about the brand they are interested in and then talking to some executives about it, doing competitor analysis and other such steps before going ahead with the purchase.
 Thus, it is safe to say that it takes more than just good products or customer service for customers to stay loyal to a brand or organization.
 It usually happens that organizations consider their products and services to be catering to various customer requirements when the actual scenario states that the customers prefer purchasing from their direct and indirect competitors.
+A purchase made by the customer is the end result of an incredible customer experience that they’ve had at every stage, right from the beginning.

 This is where a customer journey map comes into the picture.
 Customer journey map is the ideal format to track areas of improvement and start making conscious efforts towards making the entire customer journey memorable.
 Keeping customers at the center of every business decision can help an organization to build a loyal customer database.